mahmoud-moursy/KongScript/README.md

 let cool_class = new OtherClass(30);

 // So far, this is as far as one can go
 // with pattern matching.
+This is a fancy
+// instanceof.
 if cool_class matches MyClass {
-  // I don't think I will add 'modern'
-  // pattern-matching syntax any time
-  // soon.
-Maybe someone else can
-  // rise to the occasion?
   console.log(cool_class.value)
 } elif cool_class matches OtherClass {
   console.log(cool_class.other_value)